- About SORO NC

 View a history of SORO NC bylaws changes since 2006

 The Board's parliamentary guide is Rosenberg's Rules of Order, supplemented by Robert's Rules of Order as necessary.

 Standing rules supplement the official bylaws and may be revised at any time by a majority vote of the Board.

 Current standing committees

-- Education, Executive, Finance, Green Team, Land Use & Economic Development, Outreach, Public Safety, and Transportation
+- Board Development, Bylaws, Education, Executive, Finance, Green Team, Land Use & Economic Development, LGBTQ, Outreach, Parks and Recreation, Public Safety, Quality of Life, and Transportation

 Code of Civility

 Originally adopted September 5, 2007; included in rules September 15, 2011